oryon-dominik/cliTube/README.md

 # cliTube

-A simple CLI Interface to play Youtube-Videos from Windows-Powershell
+A simple CLI Interface to play Youtube-Videos from Windows-Powershell with `tube <Video-Title>`

 ## Installation